 Boulder attack suspect threw Molotov cocktails at people rallying for Israeli hostages, officials say.
 Here's what we know.

-Eight people were injured in an attack Sunday in Boulder, Colorado, where peaceful demonstrators were marching to support Israeli hostages in Gaza, authorities said.
+Officials in Boulder, Colorado, have released new information about the attack Sunday on a group of peaceful demonstrators who were marching to support Israeli hostages in Gaza.
+They now say 12 people were injured, up from eight reported earlier, when the suspect hurled Molotov cocktails at the crowd.

-The incident is being investigated as an act of terrorism, according to the Federal Bureau of Investigation, which described it as targeted.
-The suspect, 45-year-old Mohamed Soliman, was taken into custody.
+The incident is being investigated as an act of terrorism, according to the FBI, which described it as targeted.
+The suspect, 45-year-old Mohamed Sabry Soliman, was taken into custody at the scene.
 He is facing multiple felony charges as well as a federal hate crime charge.

+Soliman is being charged in state court with 16 counts of attempted first-degree murder, eight "with intent and deliberation" and the other eight "with extreme indifference," Boulder District Attorney Michael Dougherty said Monday.
+Officials said additional charges could be added.
+He's also being charged with two counts of use of an incendiary device and 16 counts of attempted use of an incendiary device.

 Here is what we know so far.